Personal cheat on Docker Basics

 Connect a container to the default bridge network.
 If you do not specify a

-flag, and you do specify a network driver, your
+network using the --network flag, and you do specify a network driver, your

 container is connected to the default bridge network by default.
 Containers

-connected to the default bridge network can communicate, but only by IP address
+connected to the default bridge network can communicate, but only by IP address,

-unless they are linked using the legacy --link flag
+unless they are linked using the legacy --link flag.

 Configure the default bridge network To configure the default bridge network, you specify options in daemon.json.
 Here is an example daemon.json with several options specified.
 Only specify the settings you need to customize.